Here’s our guide on improving the health and appearance of your yard in autumn.

 Don’t leave fallen leaves on your lawn; it blocks sunshine and nutrients from getting to your soil during the season.
 Mulching the leaves can be beneficial, as it adds nutrients back into the grass.

 Even though the weather is cooling down, it is crucial to provide your lawn with adequate water and keep mowing your grass.
-It is ideal to move your mower blade height 1–2 blades lower than you do in spring/summer.
+It is ideal to change the mower blade height 1–2 lower than you do in spring/summer.

 Overseeding your lawn will help thicken areas that need repair.
 Be sure to rake first, add lawn soil grass seed and evenly distribute seed.